deep-entertainment/godot-streamtoy-template/README.md

 * STREAMTOY_TOKEN: Shared authentication token
 * STREAMTOY_TWITCH_USER_ID: Twitch user id to follow in the test application

+# Warning for production use

+This repository includes an export preset for an HTML export.
+If you add an export template that includes private data, please ignore the export_presets.cfg file in the .gitignore.

+# Issues

 See the [deep entertainment issues repository](https://github.com/deep-entertainment/issues/issues) if you have problems or new ideas for the project.